Michael Forster, Dean

 Teacher Education Programs and Requirements

 The College of Health offers teacher preparation (licensure) programs in two disciplines.
-Students can pursue teacher certification in K-12 physical education through the School of Human Performance and Recreation, or K-12 certification in education of the deaf through the Department of Speech and Hearing Sciences.
-These programs are fully accredited.
+Students can pursue teacher certification in K-12 physical education through the School of Kinesiology, or K-12 certification in education of the deaf through the Department of Speech and Hearing Sciences.
+For specific information on these fully accredited programs, please refer to Human Performance or Education of the Deaf and Teacher Education Programs and Requirements .

 Degree Plans and Semester-by-Semester Guides